 Price: While the listing price gives us a starting point for what to offer, what we’ll do is figure out what we think the home is worth based on looking at recent comparable sales.
 In an instance where the home has been on the market for a while, we may find that the market is not warranting the list price, and may offer less.

 We highly recommend getting an inspection*!
 Whether you do this before or after you make your offer, it is $300-$500 well spent to know the full condition of your house.
 The one exception we will make to this recommendation is for condos.
-Since an inspection of a condo is limited to the interior of the unit you’re interested in, you can often perform your own self inspection to ensure the appliances are working and everything is in order.
+Since an inspection of a condo is limited to the interior of the unit you’re interested in, you can often perform your own self-inspection to ensure the appliances are working and everything is in order.

 We can recommend a few inspectors we’ve worked with in the past.
-The cost and length of the inspection depends on the size and age of the house but it usually takes a few hours and, as we said above, costs between $300 and $500.
+The cost and length of the inspection depend on the size and age of the house but it usually takes a few hours and, as we said above, costs between $300 and $500.
 We encourage you to attend the inspection with us and the inspector but the inspector will send us a report with pictures after they are done.
-Together, we’ll determine which issues we want to raise with the seller, if our offer is contingent upon an inspection.
+Together, we’ll determine which issues we want to raise with the seller if our offer is contingent upon an inspection.

 Another type of inspection to consider is a sewer inspection, often referred to as a sewer scope.
 For this inspection, the inspector will insert a scope into the sewer to examine whether the line is clean and if there are any breaks.
-Since a homeowner is responsible for the sewer line from the house to the sewer main, it is worthwhile to spend the roughly $250 to have this done.
+Since a homeowner is responsible for the sewer line from the house to the sewer main, it is worthwhile to spend roughly $300 to have this done.
 Even with newly constructed homes that have new lines, we’ve seen instances where a sewer scope revealed issues with the line (for instance, a worker may have accidentally dropped a tool down the line and blocked it).

 The Seattle Times has an excellent article to get you up to speed on sewers, A dirty secret: Side sewers can become a homeowner’s nightmare.